-Abstract: The aim of this deliverable is to provide an updated vision of the architecture, protocols and services designed for the MobileMAN paradigm as emerging at the end of the second year of the project.
-First, we present the complete architecture with the communication flows among different functions; then we discuss protocols belonging to the MobileMAN protocols' stack.
-Protocols are presented by following a bottom up approach from wireless technologies up to the applications.
-When appropriate, social and economic perspectives are introduced.
-This Deliverable offers a consolidated vision of the design and implementation choices that have been made towards the definition and deployment of a project-wide test-bed platform that will be used in the third year of the project during the field tests.
+Abstract: The aim of this deliverable is to present the consolidated architecture, protocols and services designed for the MobileMAN project.
+First, we present the complete architecture with the communication flows among different functions then we discuss protocols belonging to the MobileMAN protocols' stack.
+Protocols are presented by following a bottom up approach from wireless technologies up to the application and economic issues.